StevenBlack/rust-bitcoin/README.md

 ## Licensing

-The code in this project is licensed under the [Creative Commons CC0 1.0 Universal license](LICENSE).
+The code in this project is licensed under the [Creative Commons CC0 1.0 Universal license](LICENSE)

 We use the [SPDX license list](https://spdx.org/licenses/) and [SPDX IDs](https://spdx.dev/ids/).